linode/docs/docs/platform/manager/accounts-and-passwords-new-manager/index.md

 Here's how to set a user's access permissions:

-1. Click the **Account** link on the left-hand side of the panel..
+1. Click the **Account** link in the sidebar.
 2. Click the **Users** link.
-3. Click on the user in the list and select the **User Permissions** tab.
+3. Select the user from the list.
+4. Select the **User Permissions** tab.

     [![Configure User permissions in the Linode Manager.](accounts-user-permissions-small.png "Configure User permissions in the Linode Manager")](accounts-user-permissions.png)

-4. Toggle the boxes in the **Global Permissions** section to allow the user to add [Linodes](/docs/getting-started/), [NodeBalancers](/docs/platform/nodebalancer/getting-started-with-nodebalancers/), [Domains](/docs/networking/dns/dns-manager-overview/#domain-zones), [Longview](/docs/platform/longview/longview/) clients, [Block Storage Volumes](/docs/platform/block-storage/how-to-use-block-storage-with-your-linode/) to the account, create [StackScripts](/docs/platform/stackscripts/) and frozen [Images](/docs/platform/disk-images/linode-images/), access all billing information, and cancel the entire account.
+5. Toggle the boxes in the **Global Permissions** section to allow the user to add [Linodes](/docs/getting-started/), [NodeBalancers](/docs/platform/nodebalancer/getting-started-with-nodebalancers/), [Domains](/docs/networking/dns/dns-manager-overview/#domain-zones), [Longview](/docs/platform/longview/longview/) clients, and [Block Storage Volumes](/docs/platform/block-storage/how-to-use-block-storage-with-your-linode/) to the account, create [StackScripts](/docs/platform/stackscripts/) and frozen [Images](/docs/platform/disk-images/linode-images/), access all billing information, and cancel the entire account.

     {{< note >}}
 Granting access to settings denoted with a dollar sign ($) will allow the user to perform actions that incur billing costs, such as adding or resizing a Linode.